Elegoo OrangeStorm Giga - Large Format Filament 3D Printer

 Elegoo OrangeStorm Giga: Large Format Filament 3D Printer

-The OrangeStorm Giga is the latest announcement from established 3D printing company Elegoo, and this printer promises a massive build volume, fast print speeds, multiple extruders, and more at an Early Bird price of only $1,250.
-Breaking away from the typical Solar System-themed names of the Elegoo product lines (Jupiter, Neptune, Mars, etc.), the OrangeStorm Giga stands apart both in naming convention as well as in overall size.
+The OrangeStorm Giga is Elegoo’s latest large-format 3D printer.
+It promises a massive build volume, fast print speeds, multiple extruders, and more at a pre-order price of $2,499.
+Breaking away from the typical Solar System-themed names of the Elegoo product lines (Jupiter, Neptune, Mars, etc.), the OrangeStorm Giga stands apart both in naming convention and overall size.

 Table of Contents